 The business model is based on two men, David and Marc Caparone, father and son, doing much of the work in the vineyard, the winery, and the wine club together.
 There are no other regular employees.
 Marc started working with his father when he was six years old and continued to do so even while attending college and studying history at UC Davis.

 Dave established a long term business relationship with Trader Joe’s that allowed him to spend his time researching Italian grape varieties and developing his Italian varietals.
-Trader Joe’s business model with wineries is designed to pay cash for all their products thus providing the seller with a reliable cash flow each month.
 This worked well for Dave who has used his own savings to finance his vineyard, equipment, and winery.
-His careful analysis of the results of his input resulting in successful output has kept his costs low and allowed him to produce premium wines at reasonable prices, most wines selling for less than $20 a bottle.
+His careful analysis of the results of his input resulting in successful output has kept his costs low and allowed him to produce premium wines at reasonable prices, all wines selling for less than $18 today.

 Trader Joe’s Discovers Dave Caparone